 Anyone at all concerned with comedy TV in this country knows that LOUIE (Thursdays at 10:30 on FX, parental discretion advised) is what matters in this moment.
 It's 'real' yo - it's how reality is, maybe.
 And if it ain't real then it's certainly surreal, especially after this week's episode.
 Before this it had always gone deep into the abyss of sexually frustrated, mildly overweight middle-aged white male angst within us all, now it goes further, to the Rupert Pupkin within us all.
-And of course I'm referring to Scorsese's itchy 1983 exercise in comedic torture, KING OF COMEDY, because Louie has a shot at replacing Letterman (within the show, that is), and of course he must follow that opportunity, even if it goes against the grain of his depressive sloth.
+And of course I'm referring to Scorsese's itchy 1983 exercise in comedic torture, KING OF COMEDY, because Louie (the character) has a shot at replacing Letterman (the host) and of course he must follow that opportunity, even if it goes against the grain of his depressive sloth.

-At first the casting of David Lynch as "Jack Dahl" -- an ancient executive assigned with grooming Louie for the slo-- seems like just stunt casting.
-Without warning, he times Louie with a stopwatch while his agent shows a cue card of a joke written during the Nixon administration, and Louie thinks the whole thing can't even be real and if he just acts bewildered and dumb enough he'll escape, but he can't and he'll have to do better.
-Oblivious to Louie's awkward reticence and feeble blamecasting about the datedness of the material, Dahl announces Louie will need to wear a suit.
-When Louie refuses Dahl stares at him in bewilderment then sends him off to a boxing gym for a well-deserved beating.
+At first the casting of David Lynch as "Jack Dahl" -- an ancient Tonight Show executive assigned with the task of grooming Louie for the slot of Letterman's replacement-- seems like just a stunt - a freaky sign he's dreaming or something.
+But then he springs into action and you know this is serious: giving no advance warning, he starts timing Louie with a stopwatch while his agent holds up a cue card of a joke written during the Nixon administration, and Louie thinks the whole thing can't even be real and if he just acts bewildered and dumb enough he'll escape.
+He's been using this defense all through the show, and it's frustrating us.
+But Dahl refuses to even acknowledge it, and remain (intentionally?) oblivious to Louie's awkward reticence and feeble blamecasting about the datedness of the material.
+Also, Dahl announces, Louie will need to wear a suit.
+When Louie refuses Dahl stares at him in bewilderment--that a suit would be the dealbreaker strikes him as an absurd whim no serious man would entertain--and sends Louie off to a boxing gym for a well-deserved beating.

-But during Louie's second visit to Dahl it all starts to take shape, as the old man demonstrates technique by standing before a curtain on camera and waving and gesturing to nonexistent audience members as an applause and laugh track plays.
+But during Louie's second visit to Dahl, it all starts to take shape.
+In the best scene, Dahl demonstrates the technique of standing before a curtain on camera and waving and gesturing to nonexistent audience members as an applause and laugh track plays.
 Whole books have been written about audio mimesis as utilized in Lynch's amazing MULHOLLAND DR. (at the Club Silencio), and the eerie ghosts of 20th century sound recording still echoing across time.
+So this scene bravely encompasses all those books and the Silencio in a single take.

 |Top - Louie / Bottom - Mulholland Dr.|